-21 Years Ago: Alice in Chains Show a Different Side on the ‘Jar of Flies’ EP
+That Time Alice in Chains Showed a Different Side on the ‘Jar of Flies’ EP

 Subscribe to Ultimate Classic Rock on

-Of course, Alice in Chains had already shown the softer side to their oft-bombastic alternative metal with 1992’s similarly low-key ‘Sap’ short-player.
-But based on the more abundant evidence provided by electrified full-lengths like ‘Facelift’ and ‘Dirt,’ few anticipated that the band might reprise their only modestly successful sonic detour away from their core strengths.
+Alice in Chains had already shown the softer side to their oft-bombastic alternative metal with 1992’s similarly low-key Sap short-player.
+But based on the more abundant evidence provided by electrified full-lengths like Facelift and Dirt, few anticipated that the band might reprise their only modestly successful sonic detour away from their core strengths.